Caliburn-Micro/caliburn-micro.github.io/support.md

 Caliburn.Micro is an open source framework licensed under the [MIT License][license] and hosted on [GitHub][github].

 Basic support is provided by the community on [Stack Overflow][so] including the core contributors.
-If you find am issue, want to request a feature or submit a pull request then raise an issue on [GitHub][github].
+If you find an issue, want to request a feature or submit a pull request then raise an issue on [GitHub][github].

 ## Raising Issues